Frequently Asked Questions

 I purchased tickets online.
 What do I need to do at Admissions?

-If you purchased tickets online through our Shopify page the purchase confirmation serves as your tickets.
+The purchase confirmation you receive via email following your purchase serves as your tickets.
 Please either print a copy of your purchase confirmation or ensure you can access it on your mobile device upon arrival.

 Can I use my Family Day Pass at events?